ddantas-ufs/2026_leukemia/README.md

 ## 💾 **Pre-trained Files & Metrics**

-We provide the trained model parameters and the recorded metric history to facilitate comparison and retraining.
+We provide the trained model parameters and the recorded metric to facilitate comparison and retraining.

 ### A. **Trained Model Parameters (for Retraining)**